How Does Cremation Work? The Complete Step-by-Step Process Explained

 Cremation Authorizations & Requirements

-The funeral director will submit to the county office for the death certificate using the data provided by the family from the Personal Details Form.
+The funeral director will submit the death certificate to the county office using the data provided by the family on the Personal Details Form.
 If required, he or she will also request the Permit to cremate the deceased.
-Some counties require a permit before cremation and charge for it, but this is not required in some counties.
+Some counties require a permit for cremation and charge a fee, but this is not required in other counties.

 The charge for the cremation permit varies significantly by county.
-Most charge between $10.00 to $60.00 for a permit, but Wisconsin has some of the highest cremation permit fees in the country, with Milwaukee County charging $357 for the coroner’s cremation release fee.
+Most charge between $10.00 and $60.00, but Wisconsin has some of the highest permit fees in the country, with Milwaukee County charging $357 for the coroner’s cremation release fee.

-As cremation is such a final disposition, there is also a legal mandatory wait period after death before a cremation can proceed.
-This period varies by state but ranges from 24 to 72 hours.
+Because cremation is a final disposition, there is a mandatory legal wait period after death before a cremation can proceed.
+This period varies by state, ranging from 24 to 72 hours.

 During this time, the deceased is stored in a refrigerated storage unit, similar to how morgues store bodies, as embalming is not required for cremation.